Nevin Ashley: New York Mets

 On January 15, 2016, Ashley signed a minor league deal with the New York Mets.

 Texas Rangers

-On August 31, 2016, the Mets traded Ashley to the Texas Rangers for cash.
+On August 31, 2016, the Mets traded Ashley to the Texas Rangers in exchange for cash considerations.
+In three games for the Triple–A Round Rock Express, he went 1–for–0 (.100) with one RBI.
+Ashley elected free agency following the season on November 7.

 Seattle Mariners

 On January 26, 2017, Ashley signed a minor league deal with the Seattle Mariners.
-He was assigned to the Tacoma Rainers on April 7, 2017.
-He elected free agency on November 6, 2017.
+He was assigned to the Tacoma Rainiers on April 7, but did not make an appearance for the organization and elected free agency following the season on November 6.

+Post-playing career

 Toronto Blue Jays

-In February 2019, Ashley joined the Blue Jays as a bullpen catcher.
+In February 2019, Ashley joined the Toronto Blue Jays as a bullpen catcher.

 Personal life

 Ashley and his wife, Ashley, have two sons, Gaige and Aiden.